bluenviron/mediamtx/README.md

 ### Convert streams to HLS

-HLS is a media format that allows live streams be embedded in web pages, inside standard `<video>` HTML tags.
+HLS is a media format that allows to embed live streams into web pages, inside standard `<video>` HTML tags.
 To generate HLS whenever someone publishes a stream, edit `rtsp-simple-server.yml` and replace everything inside section `paths` with the following content:

 ```yml
 paths: